teeseira/tech257-cicd-app/cicd/cicdjenkins.md

 - Configure the Jenkins Jobs [like this](#integrate-continuous-integration).
 - Now test the CI:
-   - Make a change to your README file in the GitHub repository.
+   - Make a change to your README file in the GitHub repository. #test
    - Commit and push the change to GitHub.
    - GitHub will trigger the webhook, which in turn will trigger the Jenkins job.
    - Monitor Jenkins to ensure that the job executes successfully.
+ -